 Sex and Dancing

-There is tons of evidence for this, from the anecdotal to the scientific.
-Lets start with the science and work our way down.
-Darwin thought that dance was part of the mate selection process and more recently two groups of researchers (Brown et al., 2005 and Fink et al., 2007) suggest that the way we dance might be influenced by our hormonal and genetic make up, such that we use dance to communicate the quality of our genes to potential mates.
+There is plenty of evidence for this, from the anecdotal to the scientific.
+Let's start with the science and work our way down.
+Darwin thought that dance was part of the mate selection process, and more recently, two groups of researchers (Brown et al., 2005 and Fink et al., 2007) suggest that the way we dance might be influenced by our hormonal and genetic make up, such that we use dance to communicate the quality of our genes to potential mates.

-In my own lab I have observed similar findings.
-I filmed people dancing naturally in a real nightclub and I found that men with high levels of the sex hormone testosterone dance differently to men with low levels of testosterone and, most importantly, women prefer the dancing of high testosterone men.
-Now, if we couple this with the finding that the female sexual partners of high testosterone men report having more orgasms during sex than the sexual partners of low testosterone men we can see how dancing style is well worth looking at when we are looking for a mate.
+In my own lab, I have observed similar findings.
+I filmed people dancing naturally in a real nightclub and I found that men with high levels of the sex hormone testosterone dance differently than men with low levels of testosterone and, most importantly, women prefer the dancing of high testosterone men.
+Now, if we couple this with the finding that the female sexual partners of high testosterone men report having more orgasms during sex than the sexual partners of low testosterone men, we can see how dancing style is well worth looking at when we are looking for a mate.

-It took ten minutes to get served, during which time I had my back to the dance floor.
-When I turned around, once I'd got a drink, I saw a vision above the dance floor.
+It took 10 minutes to be served, during which time I had my back to the dance floor.
+When I turned around, once I'd gotten a drink, I saw a vision above the dance floor.
 A girl had climbed up onto a podium in the middle of the floor and she was dancing like a goddess.
 I couldn't take my eyes off her.
 She was stunning.
-I watched her dance for as long as I could and with every beat of music this women became even more attractive.
-I couldn't help myself, eight weeks later I proposed to her.
+I watched her dance for as long as I could and with every beat of music, this woman became even more attractive.
+I couldn't help myself, and eight weeks later I proposed to her.
 I couldn't let her go.
-We've now been married for over twenty years and I still think she's gorgeous, but she's never dressed as a Goth again, not since October 1988.
+We've now been married for over 20 years and I still think she's gorgeous, but she's never dressed as a Goth again, not since October 1988.